cppcoffee/celeritasdb/wiki/replication-algo.md

    build `a.deps`:

-   > committed flag are ignored in this pseudo code for clarity

    ```
    for x in all_instances_on_this_repilca:
        Lx = leaderOf(x)
        a.deps[Lx] = max(x, a.deps[Lx])

-   a.initial_deps = a.deps
    ```

 2. FastAccept: forward `a` to other replicas.